TyOverby/Subitarius/README.md

 * Possibly find fixes for taginput problems
 * Figure out what the proper way is to divide Guice modules
 * More unit tests... there is practically no coverage
+* Reuters articles posted at the Guardian seem to expire

 Sources
 -------